Havelock North High School: Houses

-House activities

 Throughout the year, the four houses compete in a variety of sporting, cultural and academic events.
 Points are awarded both on individual success and collective house participation.
 The house with the most points is declared that year's winner, and a symbolic patu is presented to representatives of the winning house at the end of year prizegiving.

 Each year the school picks a selection of 8 events.
 Athletics, Swimming Sports, Year 13 camp all are done while House Kapa Haka and Choir alternate every year.
 The final four are selection of past years and new ideas.